An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

 \begin{lemma} Suppose that $\tmustwo$ satisfies the hypotheses of Theorem~\ref{thm::levynetbasedcharacterization}.
-Let $\tmudonel$ denote the conditional law of $S \setminus \fb{x}{r}$, together with its internal metric and measure, given that the boundary length of~$\partial \fb{x}{r}$ is $L$.
+Let $\tmudonel$ denote the conditional law of $S \setminus \fb{x}{r}$, together with its interior-internal metric and measure, given that the boundary length of~$\partial \fb{x}{r}$ is $L$.
 For $L_1,L_2 > 0$, define $\rho(\tmudonelset{L_1}, \tmudonelset{L_2})$ to be the smallest $\epsilon > 0$ such that one can couple a sample from~$\tmudonelset{L_1}$ with a sample from~$\tmudonelset{L_2}$ in such way that with probability at least $1-\epsilon$ the two metric/measure-endowed disks agree when restricted to the $y$-containing component of the complement of the set of all points of distance~$\epsilon$ from the disk boundary (and both such components are nonempty).
 Then the~$\tmudonel$ (after redefinition on a zero Lebesgue measure set of $L$ values) have the property that as $L_1$ tends to $L_2$ the $\rho$ distance between the $\tmudonelset{L_i}$ tends to zero.
-In other words, the map from $L$ to $\tmudonel$ has a modification that is continuous w.r.t.\ the metric described by $\rho$. \end{lemma} \begin{proof} It is clear that a sample from $\tmudonel$ comes equipped with an instance of a time-reversed CSBP starting from $L$ and stopping when it hits zero (corresponding to a continuation of the $L_r$ process corresponding to the L\'evy net from a point at which it has value $L$).
-If $L_1$ and $L_2$ are close, then we can couple the corresponding time-reversed CSBPs that arise from $\tmudonelset{L_1}$ and $\tmudonelset{L_2}$ so that they agree with high probability after some small~$\epsilon$ amount of time.
-Let us define~$\rho'(L_1, L_2)$ to be the smallest~$\epsilon$ so that the two time-reversed CSBPs, started at different heights $L_1$ and $L_2$, can be coupled to agree and are both non-zero after an $\epsilon$ interval of time with probability $1-\epsilon$.
-It is easy to see that $\rho'(L_1, L_2)$ is continuous in $L_1$ and $L_2$ and zero when $L_1 = L_2$.
+In other words, the map from $L$ to $\tmudonel$ has a modification that is continuous w.r.t.\ the metric described by $\rho$. \end{lemma} \begin{proof} We begin by observing that a sample from $\tmudonel$ determines an instance of a time-reversed CSBP starting from $L$ and stopped when it hits $0$.
+Indeed, this time-reversed CSBP is simply the continuation of the boundary length process, starting from a point at which it has value $L$, associated with the L\'evy net instance which corresponds to the metric net of $S$.
+(Recall Proposition~\ref{prop::levynet_structure_determined}, which gives that the boundary length process can be measurably recovered from the unembedded metric net.)
+Note that if $Y$ is a time-reversed CSBP and $t > 0$ is fixed then the law of $Y_t$ is continuous in $Y_0$ in the total variation sense.
+By the Markov property of a time-reversed CSBP, this implies that for $t > 0$ fixed the law of $(Y_s : s \geq t)$ is continuous in $Y_0$ in the total variation sense.
+In particular, we can couple the corresponding time-reversed CSBPs that arise from $\tmudonelset{L_1}$ and $\tmudonelset{L_2}$ so that they agree starting after time $\epsilon > 0$ with probability tending to $1$ as $L_1 \to L_2$.
+Let us define~$\rho'(L_1, L_2)$ to be the smallest~$\epsilon > 0$ so that the two time-reversed CSBPs, started at $L_1$ and $L_2$, can be coupled to agree and are both non-zero after an $\epsilon$ interval of time with probability $1-\epsilon$.
+It follows from what we have explained above that $\rho'(L_1, L_2)$ is continuous in $L_1$ and $L_2$ and zero when $L_1 = L_2$.
 Now using the Markov property assumed by the hypotheses of Theorem~\ref{thm::levynetbasedcharacterization}, we find $\rho(\tmudonelset{L_1}, \tmudonelset{L_2}) \leq \rho'(L_1, L_2)$ for almost all~$L_1$ and~$L_2$ pairs.
+Indeed, running the time-reversed CSBPs $L_1$ and $L_2$ from time $\epsilon$ corresponds to metrically exploring from the disk boundaries for $\epsilon$ distance units.
+If the CSBPs have coalesced by time $\epsilon$, then by the hypotheses of Theorem~\ref{thm::levynetbasedcharacterization}, we know that the conditional law of the unexplored region is the same for both disk instances hence we can couple them to be the same.
 Thus, if a countable dense set~$Q$ of~$L$ values is obtained by i.i.d.\ sampling from Lebesgue measure, then this bound a.s.\ holds for all~$L_1$ and~$L_2$ in~$Q$.
 Then for almost all other $L$ values, we have that with probability one, $\rho(\tmudonelset{L'}, \tmudonelset{L}) \to 0$ as $L'$ approaches $L$ with $L'$ restricted to the set~$Q$.
 We obtain the desired modification by redefining $\tmudonelset{L}$, on the measure zero set of values for which this is not the case, to be the unique measure for which this limiting statement holds.
 (It is clear that the limiting statement uniquely determines the law of disk outside of an $\epsilon$-neighborhood of the boundary, and since this holds for any $L$, it determines the law of the overall disk.) \end{proof}